DiarmuidHenry/Project-02/README.md

 - _Unresponsive Button on 404 Page_

-The *Return to game* button on the 404 page was not functioning.
+The *Return to Game* button on the 404 page was not functioning.
 After examining both `error-script.js` and `404.html`, I realised it was because the script was incorrectly named in `404.html`.
 This was a simple fix, and the button now works as intended.

 ### Unresolved